Old Fashioned Cocoa Fudge Cake

 Note: This post may contain affiliate links; view my Disclosure Policy for details.
 I earn a small percentage from any purchase you make by clicking on these links at no extra cost to you.

-Why You Must Make this Classic Cocoa Fudge Cake
+Why You Must Make

-This cocoa fudge cake is perfect for a casual family dessert, yet scrumptious enough for company.
+This fudge cake is perfect for a casual family dessert, yet scrumptious enough for company.
 It was inhaled by my family and disappeared as fast as those I remember from the summer potlucks of yesteryear.

 - From a Betty Crocker recipe first published in 1965, this dreamy chocolate cake is the kind of dessert we zeroed in on at those pitch-in picnics of my childhood.
 It’s obviously stood the test of time!